Skip to content

 status: sent

-Do not use object-form output: to return data to the parent workflow.
-Object-form output: is step-scoped inside the action DAG and is read as ${step.output.*} there.
-To cross the action boundary, publish values with stdout.outputs or outputs.write.
+Do not use object-form output: to return values to the caller.
+Object-form output: is only step-scoped inside the package workflow.
+To cross the action boundary, use stdout.outputs or outputs.write.

-After the action DAG returns, Dagu validates the collected action output object against the manifest outputs schema when one is declared.
-Validation failure fails the parent action step.
+After the package workflow finishes, Dagu validates the collected output object against the manifest outputs schema.
+If validation fails, the parent action step fails.

 yaml